 Therapy Doc

 The blog is a reflection of multi-disciplinary scholarship, academic degrees, and all kinds of letters after my name to make me feel big.
-Psychoeducational and happy, I'll lecture at most sunny places, topic your choice.
-The blog is NOT to diagnose, treat, or replace human to human legal, psychological or medical professional help.
-References to people, with the exception of myself, and events except those about me, and even some of those, are entirely fictional.
+The blog is NOT to treat or replace human to human legal, psychological or medical professional help.
+References to people, even to me, are entirely fictional.

 Tuesday, May 30, 2006